 Membership application page which will explain who can become GHHIN members and provide a short, in page application process that will automatically send submissions to the managing team.

 Join GHHIN page will consist of the strategic engagement key messaging points, and provide a link to the online application form.

+Resources page?
+PDF versions of flyer, perhaps something for children.

 GHHIN Members: